 Unlike a traditional meter, where you record figures and give a reading to your supplier.
 With a smart meter this is all done automatically.
 If you want to see how much energy you’re using, you can do so through your smart energy monitor.

 Each model of a smart energy monitor functions slightly differently, so you should consult your user guide for further information.

 Do I have to have a smart meter fitted?

 It’s not mandatory for businesses to have a smart meter installed.
-However, the official rollout is estimated to begin in 2017, and suppliers will soon be taking reasonable steps to replace all meters.
+However, the official began in 2017, and suppliers are taking reasonable steps to replace all meters.
 It’s recommended that you take this opportunity to replace your meter - especially if it’s old, as it could pose a safety risk.

 Our service helps you get on - and stay on - lower, fairer rates for electricity, gas, landline, broadband, merchant services and insurance.

 Prefer us to call you?
 Enter your details in the form on the right.

 You complete the form, we call you, good things happen.